code-workshop-kit/site/pages/news/cwk-v2/index.md

 ![code-workshop-kit vscode extension image](../../../assets/images/cwk-v2/vscode.png)

-> Keep in mind however that this extension hasn't yet been battle-tested much by me personally, and is currently in alpha, so expect some bugs and breaking changes
+> Keep in mind however that this extension hasn't yet been battle-tested much by me personally, and is currently in alpha, so expect some bugs and breaking changes.

 ### Slack